 How to Get Popcorn Plants to Bloom

-Popcorn plants should bloom readily in their proper zone.
+Popcorn plants should bloom readily in their proper climate zone.
 As a tropical plant, blooms can be severely stunted if the temperatures drop below 40 degrees Fahrenheit.
 To keep it blooming well, make sure it's inside and protected during the colder months.
 A popcorn plant that is kept in the garden soil will die back if the winters are too cold and will need to be replaced in the spring.

 Where should I place popcorn plants in my house?